Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation

 While preparing this paper, we became aware of the contemporaneous and independent work by \cite{wan2025conditional}, which investigates a related problem.
 We note several key distinctions between our approaches.
-First, our framework addresses general linear hypotheses, whereas \cite{wan2025conditional} focuses specifically on homogeneity testing.
+First, our framework addresses general linear hypotheses, whereas \cite{wan2025conditional} focuses specifically on the homogeneity between two given groups.
 Second, our procedure can accommodate parameters that cannot be estimated through unit-by-unit procedures, such as group fixed effects (GFE).
 Third, we employ Wald statistics, yielding a testing procedure based on a truncated $\chi^2$ distribution, which is much simpler to implement.
 These differences make our methodology applicable to a broader class of inference problems in panel data models.